tye-shutty/hoi4_civ_calculator/README.md

               # in case of conquering or focus #Austria & czech civ guess
               #not sure about trade
               'mil': {int(15*30.42):6, int(26*30.42):7, int(29*30.42):3, int(33*30.42):5},
-              #key is day had thing at end of day
               'ref': {},
               'inf': {int(13*30.42):{'brandenburg': 2, 'hannover': 3, 'thuringen': 4, 'franken': 3}},
               'doc': {}}